rgrams/rendercam/README.md

 1. Select the Rendercam render script in your game.project file.
 Under "bootstrap", edit the "Render" field and select "/rendercam/rendercam.render".
 2. Add a Rendercam camera to your scene.
 Add "camera.go" from the rendercam folder to your main collection.
 It can be a child of another game object, or not, but make sure it's z-position is zero (this is for the default camera settings only).

+> Note: the "shared_state" setting must also be enabled in your game.project file for Rendercam to work, but it is enabled by default.

 ## Camera Settings

 To change your camera settings, expand the camera game object in the outline and select it's script component.
 In the properties panel you will have a bunch of different options.